 Australasian Ethics Network (AEN)

-The Australasian Ethics Network (AEN) provides a platform for those involved in human research (researchers, ethics committee members and Chairs, and administrators) to share their experiences and views and communicate new ideas.
+The Australasian Ethics Network (AEN) provides a platform for those involved in human research ethics (researchers, ethics committee members and Chairs, and administrators) to network, share their ideas, processes experiences and views.

 Participation in the AEN is open to all ARMS members as well as to individuals who have an interest in human research ethics.
 Non-ARMS members are encouraged to seek access to the AEN through the endorsement of a member of the AEN.
 The functions of the AEN include: